arcosuc3m/grppi/samples/map-reduce/word_count/README.md

 **word_count**

-This example reads a text file and counts the number of word appearances in such a file.
+This example reads a text file and counts word appearances in such a file.

 Arguments:
 * *ex*: Execution policy.